berkeley-scf/r-bootcamp-fall-2021/README.md

 You will probably want to [make sure you can use the campus WiFi (EduRoam)](https://berkeley.service-now.com/kb_view.do?sysparm_article=KB0013807) in advance of the event.
 But if you need wireless access as a guest (i.e., you don't have a CalNet ID), connect to 'CalVisitor'.

+## Track 2 information

+Some of you on Saturday afternoon and Sunday afternoon will opt to join the second track to revisit and reinforce material from the morning sessions at a more relaxed pace. **The second track will only be offered virtually.**

+You can certainly participate in-person either morning and then join virtually in the afternoon.
+If so, you may want to head home or somewhere else quiet during the lunch break.
+You can also bring headphones and simply use the hallway in VLSB, though I'm not sure how easy it will be to find a comfortable spot.

 ## Health information